AndCordeiro96/GithubClass/README.md

-#This is a project of a course about c# and github
+# This is a project of a course about c# and github

+See you soon!